Jonxslays/sqlite2pg/README.md

  - An easy to use command line interface.
  - Options to accomodate different use cases.
  - Complete full migrations, or just generate schema.
- - Asynchronous, keeping performance in mind for big jobs.

 ## Installation